FadiZahar/Kiraka-Speed-Reading-Platform/README.md

         PORT = 8000
         ADMIN_ID = '<1 or replace_with_your_clerk_id>'
         ```
-        For assistance with database setup or any related issues, please contact us at srp.doc.ic.ac.uk@gmail.com.
+        For assistance with database setup or any related issues, please contact us at srp.doc.ic.ac.uk@gmail.com or reach out to the [authors](#authors) directly.

 3. Run the server:
     - To run the *development* server: